 The total invested in the pool, if it is Profit Sharing, or the total in the Exchange account if it is Copy Trading or Manual Trading is at risk of this liquidation.

-The Exchange charges a commission every time you open or close a position.
+In the spot, the Exchange charges a commission every time you open or close a position.

-And in Futures, charges an extra commission for the maintenance of the position every 8 hours.
+And in the Futures, charges an extra commission for the maintenance of the position every 8 hours.
 This commission name is Funding Rate or Funding Fees.